-Capital asset classes Lives
+Capital Asset Classes Lives

-Furniture and equipment 3 - 10
+Furniture and equipment 3 - 15

-Leasehold improvements 30
+Leasehold improvements 8 - 15

-4. Deferred outflows/inflows of resources
+Deferred outflows/inflows of resources

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
 The Academy has no items that qualify for reporting in this category.

-G. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance (Continued)
+Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance (continued)

-4. Deferred outflows/inflows of resources (Concluded)
+Deferred outflows/inflows of resources (continued)